 - Anvil Deck-A-New Decks Premium Textured Resurfacer

 When it comes to wood paint, Rust-Oleum is really an industry leader.
 If you want the best deck paint for your wood decks, you should definitely look into the Rust-Oleum Painter’s Touch Ultra Cover.
-This is an excellent acrylic water based paint that comes with all of the most advanced technologies on a water based paint.
+This is an excellent acrylic water-based paint that comes with all of the most advanced technologies in water-based paint.

 We asked a lot of users of the Rust-Oleum Painters Touch and the consensus opinion is that it is a top performer and the best porch paint.
 Most users and handymen cited that the Painter’s Touch is easy to apply, does not chip or peel, and offers superior protection for your deck.
 The color stays on for a long time and there is very little maintenance necessary after the initial paint job.
 Some people did complain a bit about not finding the exact color they wanted.
 However, we think Rust-Oleum provides you with a wide enough selection so that there is a color for everyone.

-Diamond Brite Paint Oil Base All Purpose Enamel Paint
+2. Diamond Brite Paint Oil Base All-Purpose Enamel Paint

-If you want an oil based paint, Diamond Brite is the best deck paint for you.
+If you want oil-based paint, Diamond Brite is the best deck paint for you.
 This is a standard all-purpose oil paint that can be used for wood and wood decks.
-Since the oil based paint penetrates into your wood, it prevents your wood from cracking, fading, and peeling.
+Since the oil-based paint penetrates into your wood, it prevents your wood from cracking, fading, and peeling.
 It has a nice glossy finish, which not only looks nice but also protects the surface and exterior from the buildup of mold and mildew.

-It is highly UV resistant and it does not let water get inside your wood since the oil based paint also acts as a penetrating sealer.
-The Diamond Brite dries very hard and holds well in high traffic areas.
+It is highly UV resistant and does not let water get inside your wood since the oil-based paint also acts as a penetrating sealer.
+The Diamond Brite dries very hard and holds well in high-traffic areas.
 Water beads up on this paint pretty well, because it is nice and thick.
 There is a wide variety of colors to choose from and every color is beautiful and lush.

 The paint is blended extremely well and you don’t get that flaky effect.
-We really like the durability of this paint because it is oil based and soaks into your wood, preventing germs and bacteria from entering the tiny crevices.
+We really like the durability of this paint because it is oil-based and soaks into your wood, preventing germs and bacteria from entering the tiny crevices.
 The color stays for a long time and doesn’t really fade for the first year.
-You won’t need to reapply this paint nearly as much as a water based paint.
+You won’t need to reapply this paint nearly as much as water-based paint.
 This is great for wood decks in your home and barn restorations.

-The most common user review of this paint is that it is high quality paint with a great finish.
+The most common user review of this paint is that it is high-quality paint with a great finish.
 Many people we interviewed said that the colors of this paint really stand out and don’t fade.
 The paint is nice and thick and really holds up well over time.
-Other mentioned that they liked this deck paint because it was cheap and got the job done.
-The most common complaint we heard was that the colors may be a bit too straight edged.
+Others mentioned that they liked this deck paint because it was cheap and got the job done.
+The most common complaint we heard was that the colors may be a bit too straight-edged.
 There are no blended colors and you only really get standard colors of the rainbow.
 For those looking for magenta or teal instead of red or green, you are out of luck here.

-The paint also forms a protective layer on top of your wood that is resistant to discoloration from UV rays, moisture build up, and general wear and tear.
+The paint also forms a protective layer on top of your wood that is resistant to discoloration from UV rays, moisture build-up, and general wear and tear.
 It has high durability and retains its color very well.
-And because it is also partially a water-based, it is easy to clean up with just water and soap.
+And because it is also partially water-based, it is easy to clean up with just water and soap.
 It really is the best of both worlds.

 The only thing we wish it had is a bigger selection of colors.
-One can of this cover about 500 square feet of space, so a few cans of this deck paint is enough for most average sized decks.
+One can of this covers about 500 square feet of space, so a few cans of this deck paint is enough for most average-sized decks.
 You can easily apply this with a brush or sprayer and it dries in about 2-3 hours.
-It is suggested you apply a second coating as a touch up about 6 to 8 hours after the first coating.
-The white and red colors of this paint really pop out and gives you that iconic white fence red barn look.
+It is suggested you apply a second coating as a touch-up about 6 to 8 hours after the first coating.
+The white and red colors of this paint really pop out and give you that iconic white fence red barn look.

-In terms of protection, it is definitely last longer than most of its competitors.
+In terms of protection, it definitely lasts longer than most of its competitors.
 We would rank the Rust-Oleum Restore 4x at the longer end of the spectrum in terms of durability.
-This deck paint is meant to be used on wood, wood composite, and broom swept concrete surfaces.
-The coverage area is about 80 square feet per gallon or 400 square feet for a 5 gallon can.
+This deck paint is meant to be used on wood, wood composite, and broom-swept concrete surfaces.
+The coverage area is about 80 square feet per gallon or 400 square feet for a 5-gallon can.
 This allows you two full and thorough coats.
 Finally, the Rust-Oleum Restore 4x is offered in 60 different colors, so we are fully confident that you can find the right one that suits your tastes.

-The Anvil Deck-A-New Resurfacer is a best porch paint for those who want to rejuvenate their weather and damaged wood decks.
-It is a 100% acrylic deck paint.
+The Anvil Deck-A-New Resurfacer is the best porch paint for those who want to rejuvenate their weather and damaged wood decks.
+It is 100% acrylic deck paint.
 It has a great textured finish and offers many years of protection for your wood decks.
-This deck paint will fill up splinters, loose ends, and cracks as well as present a nice slip resistant finish.
-The Anvil deck – A- New Resurfacer is scuff, peel, and chip resistant and is easily cleaned up with water and soap.
+This deck paint will fill up splinters, loose ends, and cracks as well as present a nice slip-resistant finish.
+The Anvil deck – A- New Resurfacer is scuff, peel, and chip-resistant and is easily cleaned up with water and soap.

 If you want to apply the Deck–A–New paint to wooden surfaces, you should first try to replace deck boards and remove all loose splinters.
 You should also clean the surface of mildew, dirt, and oil and patch up large cracks.
-Finally, level of nail and screw heads.
-Basically, you want as flat and clean of a surface as possible before apply new deck paint.
+Finally, the level of nail and screw heads.
+Basically, you want as flat and clean of a surface as possible before applying new deck paint.

 You should definitely try to get two layers of coating on your deck with the Deck-A-New paint.
 For best results, we highly recommend using a brush or roller and evenly distribute the paint.
 Keep in mind that once fully dried, it will be very difficult to remove, as it should be.

-Leaving your wood unfinished is certainly is easiest option, but it is definitely not the best choice because weather will beat it down over time.
-Before you know it, moisture will be absorbed into your wood and it will start cracking, rotting and warping.
+Leaving your wood unfinished is certainly the easiest option, but it is definitely not the best choice because the weather will beat it down over time.
+Before you know it, moisture will be absorbed into your wood and it will start cracking, rotting, and warping.
 Wood repairs can get very costly.